Louisville vs. Duke NCAA Football Odds, Plays and Insights | November 18, 2021

 Over/Under Insights

-- Louisville and its opponents have gone over the current 59.5-point total in three of nine games this season.

-- Duke and its opponents have combined to score more than 59.5 points in four of 10 games this season.
+- Louisville has combined with its opponents to score more than 60.5 points in three of nine games this season.

-- Thursday's over/under is 5.3 points higher than the combined 54.2 PPG average of the two teams.

-- This contest's over/under is 2.3 points under the 61.8 these two squads combine to give up per game in 2021.
+- These two squads surrender a combined 61.8 points per game, 1.3 more than this contest's over/under.

+- Cardinals games have an average total of 60.1 points this season, 0.4 fewer than Thursday's over/under.

-- The average total in Cardinals games this season is 60.1, 0.6 points above Thursday's over/under of 59.5.
+- The 61.4 PPG average total in Blue Devils games this season is 0.9 points more than this game's over/under.

-- In 2021, games involving the Blue Devils have averaged a total of 61.4 points, 1.9 more than the set over/under in this contest.

 Louisville Stats and Trends

-- Louisville is 2-0 against the spread and 2-0 overall in games when it puts up more than 36.8 points.
+- Louisville is 2-0 against the spread and 2-0 overall this season when the team puts up more than 36.8 points.

-- When Louisville piles up more than 498.9 yards, the team is 2-1 against the spread and 1-2 overall.
+- When Louisville totals more than 498.9 yards, the team is 2-1 against the spread and 1-2 overall.

-- The Cardinals have turned the ball over 12 times this season, two fewer than the Blue Devils have forced (14).
+- The Cardinals have 12 giveaways this season, while the Blue Devils have 14 takeaways .

 - Find the latest spread and moneyline odds for Louisville at SISportsbook.